-In the latter half of the nineteenth century, the US government adopted a policy which intended to move the Native Americans out of their traditional lands and into reservations.
+In the latter half of the 19th century, the US government adopted a policy which intended to move the indigenous Americans out of their traditional lands and into reservations.

 The attack which took place in Washita Battlefield was one of the consequences of these raids, despite Black Kettle’s cooperation with the Americans and his requests for protection for his people.
 In fact, when the attack at Washita took place, Black Kettle had just come back from talks with US General William B. Hazen.

 As dawn approached on 27 November, Lieutenant Colonel Custer’s troops attacked Black Kettle’s village, resulting in several Cheyenne casualties including women and children.
-The number of casualties is disputed, the Americans claiming 100 were killed while Indian figures claimed 11 warriors and 19 women were killed.
-Tens of prisoners were also taken.
-Chief Black Kettle and his wife were amongst those who died.
+The number of casualties is disputed, the Americans claiming 100 were killed while indigenous American figures claimed 11 warriors and 19 women were killed.
+Tens of prisoners were also taken, and Chief Black Kettle and his wife were amongst those who died.

 Discover the best Historic Sites in the United States, from Independence Hall to Ellis Island and more, includes an interactive map of US cultural places, landmarks and monuments.